 two-day Workshop on Optics and Photonics Education.
 This workshop informs

 programs in photonics and/or to infuse optics and photonics instruction into

 existing technical programs and courses in math, science and technologies

 enabled by photonics.

 Next Workshop: Fall 2016 in the northeastern U.S. Date and location TBD

 Short webinars offer appropriate, flexible, access to experts through well-prepared video presentations.
 Many webinars, hosted by photonics trade magazines, professional societies and NSF-sponsored grantees are free.
 Webinars on important topics that are not readily available are developed and produced by the national and regional photonics centers (OP-TEC, LASER-TEC, and MPEC).

 OP-TEC offers a hybrid, online course that provides a base for developing a basic understanding of optics and photonics.
 This course will enhance the skills of technicians already employed in photonics related industries and provide technicians retraining into these industries a quicker path for becoming fully work ready.

 The PHOTON projects of the New England Board of Higher Education (NEBHE) use photonics and optics as a vehicle for improving secondary and post-secondary science, technology, engineering and mathematics (STEM) education, while also setting students on real career paths encompassing several academic degree levels.
 The programs focus on developing field-tested student-centered educational materials, providing science and technology teacher professional development, and facilitating relationships between academia and local industry.

-Professional societies such as the International Society for Optical Engineering (SPIE), Laser Institute of America (LIA), Optical Society of America (OSA) and IEEE Photonics Society provide a variety of faculty development opportunities.
+Professional societies such as SPIE, the international society for optics and photonics, Laser Institute of America (LIA), The Optical Society (OSA) and IEEE Photonics Society provide a variety of faculty development opportunities.